 Of course, wait until your figures and tables are in their permanent positions before you do this.
 If you need help, see your thesis processor.

 Please drop by our offices; we are happy to show you how to use the template.
-You can also watch formatting in action in the brief video on our main page or get written instructions starting on page 1 of the thesis template.
+You can also watch formatting in action in the brief video or get written instructions starting on page 1 of the thesis template.

 For writing help, the Graduate Writing Center offers one-to-one coach and workshops.
 A writing coach can review your work and help you express your ideas clearly, powerfully, and concisely.
 Please visit its website to make an appointment.